Marianne Martens, PhD

 Martens, M. (2014, September).
 Book worship: The business of picturebook publishing in America 1960-2000.
 Paper presented at the Society for the History of Authorship, Reading, and Publishing (SHARP) conference.
 Antwerp, Belgium.

 Martens, M. and Brodie, C. (2014, September).
 Reflecting on the Caldecott Award winners and honor books: A history of inclusion?
 International Board on Books for Young People World Congress.
 Mexico City, Mexico.
-[NB: Unable to attend as this conference
+Unable to attend as this conference conflicted with the above-mentioned SHARP conference.

 Martens, M. (2013, August).
 “Marketers,” “authors,” and “readers:” Redefining roles within multiple mediascapes of children’s literature.
 Paper presented at the International Research Society for Children’s Literature Conference, Maastricht, Netherlands.